 This course has been approved for 35 hours of ABMDI and 38.35 hours of MO POST Continuing Education (CE) Hours in the past.

-5-day course offered in 2 modalities (in-person and synchronously online) ($650) and 2 week course offered asynchronously online ($450)
+5-day course offered in two modalities (in-person $750; synchronously online $650) and a 2-week course offered asynchronously (i.e., self-paced) online only ($450)

 This either short course is designed to familiarize students and professionals with the current methods used to estimate the biological profile (age, sex, ancestry, stature) of unknown individuals from their skeleton.
 Participants will be introduced to the classic and newest morphological and metric methods of identification for each biological profile parameter.
 Some topics to be covered include osteometrics/digitizing, using and interpreting Fordisc, the Walker (2008) and Klales et al. (2012) sex methods, the Hartnett (2010) rib and pubis age methods, and newer programs like DSP, hefneR, Transition Analysis, and MorphoPASSE.
 This course does not require previous osteological experience, but participants will get the most out of the course if they have some familiarity of the bones and features beforehand.